skippyta/cssparser/README.md

 I'm also generally very careful about array access here, favoring an isset() check of an array key before doing an explicit read when practical.
 This allows us to enable E_STRICT validation in our environment which generally encourages safer PHP practices.

+I didn't use namespaces here, nor did I really make much use of the directory structure for the source code, primarily due to the small nature of this project.
+That said, I tried to break up the problem into atomic parts and make small classes which handle very specific responsibilities.
+If this application were larger, the concept of a business logic execution block would be the "Flow" class I setup (ParseCSSFileFlow) and would probably have a richer abstraction around it to help define functional interfaces, exceptional behavior handling, etc.

+##Stuff I'd Like to Do
+I'd like to add more user input modes on the client side to make the report generation more effective.
+Currently, the application decides all of the dimensions on which to report, locking the user into a very one-dimensional experience.
+Since the application already has all of the tools it needs to expose all of the aspects of the CSS document to the user (save lexical understanding of selector syntax), we're just a few tweaks away from being able to expose some handles to that data to the user.

+Also, the experience for this would be a lot nicer if the request was processed via AJAX, but I didn't want to take the time to do that.